Barbara Woodward

 Dame Barbara Janet Woodward (born 29 May 1961) is a British diplomat and China expert.
 She served as Permanent Representative of the United Kingdom to the United Nations from 2020 to 2025, having previously been the British Ambassador to China from 2015 to 2020, the first woman to hold that position.

-Woodward undertook her undergraduate degree at the University of St Andrews, Scotland, before going on to study international relations at Yale University.
-She joined the Foreign and Commonwealth Office in 1994 and has worked in China and Russia, and at the European Union and the United Nations.
+She currently serves as a Deputy National Security Adviser to the United Kingdom, responsible for international affairs.

 Early years

-Woodward was born in Gipping, Suffolk, to Arthur Claude Woodward (1921–1992) and Rosemary Monica Gabrielle Fenton.
+Woodward was born in Gipping, Suffolk, to Arthur Claude Woodward (1921–1992) and Rosemary Monica Gabrielle Fenton (1931−2017).
 Her father, who served in World War II as an officer of the Suffolk Regiment and won the Military Cross for gallantry, was later elected a Fellow of the Royal Institution of Chartered Surveyors, and her mother taught at Ipswich School.

 Woodward was educated at South Lee School in Bury St Edmunds and at Saint Felix School, a co-educational independent boarding school in Southwold.
 In 1983, she took a MA in history from St Andrews.
 She taught English, first at Nankai University and then at Hubei University, in Wuhan, China, between 1986 and 1988.
 She later learned and mastered Chinese.
 Her teacher in London gave her the Chinese name Wu Baina (吴百纳 Wú Bǎinà).
 In 1988 she went to Yale University in the United States to further her studies on international relations, and obtained a postgraduate Master of Arts (MA) degree.